Pollution in the air, water and soil or radiation from the sun, x-ray or radiation therapy are possible causes of cancer.

 Air pollution is caused by the burning of fuels from transport, industry, power, cooking and heating (wood and coal).

-Ministry of Health information on the air quality
+Te Whatu Ora information on air quality

 Water pollution includes nitrate contamination of some of our waterways.
 Nitrates come from fertilisers used in farming, horticulture and farm animal waste.
 High nitrate levels in our drinking water have been linked to cancer especially bowel cancer.